Southampton has been unsuccessful in its bid to become UK City of Culture 2025.

 Over the years we have rolled up our sleeves and got stuff done, but now is our time to shout about our great city and all that happens here.

-To be successful the bid needs to reflect the people of the city.
-The bid team will be looking to involve everyone across Southampton in shaping what will be submitted to the Department of Digital, Culture, Media and Sports next year.
-It is really important that the process of creating the bid is collaborative and truly reflects the diversity and values of Southampton’s people.
+The bid needed to reflect the people of the city.
+The bid team involved everyone across Southampton in shaping the bid which was submitted to the Department of Digital, Culture, Media and Sports.
+It was really important that the process of creating the bid was collaborative and truly reflected the diversity and values of Southampton’s people.

 The competition, which is run every four years, brings great benefits to the winning city.